pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/✨ Other/Races/Changeling.md

 alias: Changling
 continent: Other
 date created: Friday, October 6th 2023, 7:01:35 pm
-date modified: Thursday, December 14th 2023, 1:41:28 pm
+date modified: Sunday, March 23rd 2025, 9:36:19 pm
 dg-publish: true
 eleventyNavigation:
   key: Changeling
   parent: Material Plane
 herocolor0: 214
 herocolor1: 207
-herocolor2: 184
+herocolor2: 180
 layout: base.njk
-parentpath: src/garden\🌐Worldbuilding\Material Plane/Material Plane.md
+parentpath: "src/garden/\U0001F310Worldbuilding/Material Plane/Material Plane.md"
-path: /garden%5C%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%E2%9C%A8%20Other%5CRaces/Changeling/
+path: /garden/%F0%9F%8C%90Worldbuilding/Material%20Plane/%E2%9C%A8%20Other/Races/Changeling/
 plane: Material Plane
 sum: Changelings are mysterious shape-shifters with a natural affinity for magic and the ability to change their appearance and mimic the form of other races.,They have